RiftValleySoftware/RVS_IPAddress/README.md

 The resulting addresses can be accessed as Arrays of Int, or as String, either with or without the TCP port.

+DEPENDENCIES
+=

+There are no dependencies to use RVS_IPAddress in your project.
+In order to test it and run it in the module project, you should use [CocoaPods](https://cocoapods.org) to install [SwiftLint](https://cocoapods.org/pods/SwiftLint), although that is not required.
+It's [just good practice](https://littlegreenviper.com/series/swiftwater/swiftlint/).

 LICENSE
 =
 MIT License